Process for Graduate Admissions Appeals

 For example, following notification of an unsuccessful application, an applicant for the Master of Science in Criminal Justice might speak to a professor regarding his or her application.
 During that conversation, the applicant notes her or his five (5) years of successful service as a law enforcement officer.
 The professor notes this was not included in the original application and states the program faculty might believe it relevant to their consideration of the application.
 The professor then suggests the applicant file an appeal, providing specific evidence of his or her successful law enforcement record and an explanation of why the applicant believes it contributes to his or her strength as a graduate student in that discipline.

 Please note The Graduate College is unlikely to be influenced by arguments in which the applicant is challenging the judgment of a program’s faculty regarding particular aspects of the program’s application.
 This is particularly true regarding the faculty’s assessment of an applicant’s undergraduate grade point average or his or her scores on an admissions examination required by the program (e.g., GRE, MAT) or the weight to give such items in the faculty’s evaluation of the applicant.

 c.
 Submission of Appeal.
-The appeal may be submitted electronically or in writing to The Graduate College.
+The appeal may be submitted electronically, as an attachment, or in writing to The Graduate College.
 It should be submitted to:

 Assistant Dean for Graduate Students

 The Graduate College will acknowledge receipt of the appeal electronically or through US Mail.